Portishead (album)

 Portishead is the second studio album by the English electronic music group Portishead, released on 29 September 1997 by Go!
 Discs.

 Music

-With Portishead, the band chose to eschew sampling other records, which had been a defining feature of their debut album Dummy.
+With Portishead, the band chose to avoid sampling other records, which had been a defining feature of their debut album Dummy.
 Instead, they created original pieces which they wove into the songs, resulting in a more textured sound.
 The only song to employ samples was "Only You", which incorporates elements of Ken Thorne's Inspector Clouseau score and The Pharcyde's "She Said".
 "Western Eyes" is listed as sampling "Hookers & Gin" by the Sean Atkins Experience in the album's liner notes.
 In reality, this song does not exist; like most of the samples on the album, it was created by the band.

 Artwork

 The album cover is a still image from the music video of the song "All Mine".

 Release

 Released in September 1997, the album reached No. 2 on the UK Albums Chart and No. 21 on the Billboard 200.

 On 3 December 2008, Universal Music Japan re-released Dummy and Portishead as a limited SHM-CD version.